jonathanKingston/broccoli-sri-hash/README.md

         - `use-credentials`
         - `anonymous`
 - **prepend** - resources with a full path will only get an applied integrity if the md5 checksum passes
+- **paranoiaCheck** - true by default, this turns off the integrity attribute if any Unicode is found within the file.

 ### Example
 ```